PhilipDaniels/rmule/README.md

 ## GUI
 - Multiple UI windows may be opened to monitor the same running rMule.
-- The 'progress bar' for a download shows overall progress rather than chunked.
+- The 'progress bar' for a download shows 'grouped' progress rather than 'by chunk'.